matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Reduce contention by building a shared counter, breaking the counter up into N different counters in N entities.
 - To increment, pick a shard at random and increment its counter.
-- To retrieve the count, read all of the sharded entities and sum their individual counts.
+- To retrieve the count, read all the sharded entities and sum their individual counts.

 **Use replication to read a portion of the key range**